 3. Wake up early in the morning even when you’re tired.

 Sleep is always an issue for you.
-It’s hard for you to get to sleep because you have so many things to digest and think about about the day you just had.
+It’s hard for you to get to sleep because you have so many things to digest and contemplate about the day you just had.
 Because your mind never seems to shut off, you never fail to wake up early with worries that have already entered your mind.
-You wake up super early sometimes because you need to get going, and get everything done in a timely manner.
-Sleeping in is hard because you can’t switch off your anxieties once you are already awake.
+You tend to wake up super early sometimes because you need to get going, and get everything done in a timely manner.
+Sleeping in is definitely a challenge for you because you can’t switch off your anxiety once you are already awake.

 4. You constantly fear the worst scenario in every situation.

 Before first dates, you are convinced it’s going to go terribly wrong.
 Before going on a trip, you envision everything falling apart.
 Before going on a road trip, you fear accidents.
 When you get sick, you get terrified that there’s something truly wrong with you.
 The list goes on and on, and it seems silly to others.
 But for you?
 It’s real fears.
 It’s real to you.

 5. You replay conversations over and over in your head.

 You try to avoid confrontation at all costs, because it causes your anxiety to get worse.
 When you have an argument or even a conversation that seems lovely to the other person, you continue to think about it after it’s said and done.
 You can never get it out of your head and you always think you said something wrong.
 It can really eat you up inside, and you always have to remind yourself that it’s just your anxiety talking, and everything is most likely fine.